 Since the data does not allow for an economically meaningful, exact assessment as to whether an individual is unemployed or out of labor force, we use the two extreme benchmarks nonemployment and unemployment-between-jobs to analyze the changes in the duration of unemployment.
 The common definition "registered unemployment" cannot be used because there is not sufficient information in the data.
-However, we know that the length of registered unemployment periods is between our benchmarks by construction of the latter.
-The results of our empirical analysis may therefore differ to the case when registered unemployment is used in the analysis as for example done in the past GSOEP based contributions.
-However, in economic sense we do not see why registered unemployment may have a better meaning than our two benchmarks which are operationalized as follows:
+The two benchmarks are operationalized as follows:

-- 1. Nonemployment (NE): all periods of nonemployment after an employment period which contain at least one period with income transfers by the German federal labor office.
-The nonemployment period is considered as censored if the last record involves a UB, UA, or IMT payment that is not followed by an employment spell.
-In this case we do not know whether the individual is still unemployed, out of labor force or maybe self-employed.
+1. Nonemployment (NE): all periods of nonemployment after an employment period which contain at least one period with income transfers by the German federal labor office.
+The nonemployment period is considered as censored if the last record involves a UB, UA, or IMT payment that is not followed by an employment spell.5 In this case we do not know whether the individual is still unemployed, out of labor force or maybe self-employed.
 With this definition of unemployment we include the periods of nonemployment (out of the labor force, social benefits) which are not explicitly recorded in the data.
-From 1980 to 1997, a total number of 371.317 nonemployment periods are observed in the IABS. - 2.
-Unemployment between jobs (UBJ): all episodes between two employment spells during which an individual continuously receives UB, UA, or IMT payments.
-Interruptions of these payments can be up to four weeks in the case of cut-off times: six weeks.
-With this definition it is ensured that the individuals are continuously registered as unemployed.
-Note that this sample does not include many registered unemployed, in particular long term unemployed.
-From 1980 to 1997, a total number of 204.954 UBJ spells are observed in the IABS.
+From 1980 to 1997, a total number of 371.317 nonemployment periods are observed in the IABS.